NorthCoastChurch/IT-Policy/Security-Policy-8-Firewall.md

 # **Policy Detail**

-All network firewalls, installed and implemented, must conform to the current standards as determined by {COMPANY-NAME}’s IT Department.
+All network firewalls, installed and implemented, must conform to the current standards as determined by North Coast Church’s IT Department.
 Unauthorized or non-standard equipment is subject to immediate removal, confiscation, and/or termination of network connectivity without notice.

 The approach adopted to define firewall rulesets is that all services will be denied by the firewall unless expressly permitted in this policy.